myltik/azure-docs.ru-ru/articles/storsimple/storsimple-update-device.md

 <properties
-   pageTitle="Обновление устройства StorSimple | Microsoft Azure"
-   description="Описаны способы использования функции обновления StorSimple для установки обычных обновлений и исправлений и в режиме обслуживания." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="Update your StorSimple device | Microsoft Azure" description="Explains how to use the StorSimple update feature to install regular and maintenance mode updates and hotfixes." services="storsimple" documentationCenter="NA" authors="SharS"